Introduction to the disharmony

 Major symptoms:

-• numbness of the joints or muscles
+- numbness of the joints or muscles

-• pain in the joints or muscles
+- pain in the joints or muscles

-• swelling of the joints or muscles
+- swelling of the joints or muscles

-• wind-predominant - moving pain from one joint to another
+- wind-predominant - moving pain from one joint to another

-• cold-predominant - sever localized joint pain
+- cold-predominant - sever localized joint pain

-• damp-predominant - lasting fixed heavy joint pain, swelling and numbness
+- damp-predominant - lasting, fixed, heavy joint pain; swelling and numbness

-• heat predominant - pain, redness, swelling and feeling of heat in the joints
+- heat predominant - pain, redness, swelling and feeling of heat in the joints

 When wind, cold and dampness invade the body they obstruct the channels and interfere with the blood and Qi circulation.
 Whenever there is lack of circulation there is blockage; whenever there is blockage – there is pain.

 Wind has highly penetrating quality.
-Wind is also the evil that likes to combine with other evils.
+Wind is also an evil that combines with other evils(2).
 It acts like a courier conducting other evils (such as damp and cold) to enter the body.

 Wind-damp-cold invasion causes painful obstruction which manifests predominantly in the joints and muscles with symptoms such as numbness, pain or swelling.
 There are four main types of painful obstruction:

 Heat-predominant, characterized by pain, redness, swelling and feeling of heat in the joints; the joints also feel hot when touched.
-This condition originates from the previous three when the “evils” turn into Heat – a common transformation of external pathogenic factors.
+This condition originates from the previous three when the “evils” turn into heat(2) – a common transformation of external pathogenic factors.

 Most herbs used in traditional Chinese medicine for painful obstruction are warm and drying in nature and address the damp and cold evils.
-Often the Liver and the Kidney are tonified (the Liver governs the sinews and the Kidneys govern the bones), as well as Qi and blood.
+Often the Liver and the Kidney are tonified (the Liver governs the sinews and the Kidneys govern the bones)(3), as well as the Qi and the blood.
 Yet tonification is best done when there is no external pathogenic invasion (no symptoms of painful obstruction) as the tonifying herbs may also tonify the “evils”.

 Major Chinese herbs

 A common herb to treat wind-cold-damp obstruction is an herb with the beautiful name “self-reliant existence” – Du Huo (Angelica pubescens).
 It is used for both acute and chronic conditions and specifically benefits the lower back and legs.
 Qin Jiao (Gentiana macrophylla) treats painful obstruction especially in the extremities.
 Another herb with an elegant name is Wei Ling Xian (Clematis chinesis) – “awesome spiritual immortal”.
-It releases wind from the skin and muscles.
+It releases wind from the skin and muscles(3).

 Wu Jia Pi (Acanthopanax gracilistylus) is an herb acknowledged by one of the most respectful herbalists in China Shih Chen Li.
-According to his story half a dozen Chinese politicians and scholars prior to his time lived over 300 years as a result of consuming Wu Jia Pi soaked in rice wine.
+According to his story half a dozen Chinese politicians and scholars prior to his time lived over 300 years as a result of consuming Wu Jia Pi soaked in rice wine(4).
 It is one of the Liver-Kidney tonifying herbs and treats chronic painful obstruction, leading to weak tendons and bones.
-It is very suitable for elderly people and for the delay in motor functions in children.
+It is very suitable for elderly people and for the delay in motor functions in children(3).

 Healing foods